September 3, 2021

 Level 1: Application

-- Academic performance (including unweighted GPA – 30%)
+- Academic performance (including unweighted GPA and SAT/ACT scores – 30%)

 - School and community activities and leadership role in activities (including information obtained from the applicant’s reference – 25%)